salaboy/extending-k8s-with-spring-cloud/README.md

 - Checkpoint #4: Operator v2 (+Checking K8s Services)

 ## Checkpoint #0: Services A, B and Function A
+We will start by deploying a set of services into our K8s Cluster.
+Here we will use the Service and Deployment resource, which will cause Kubernetes to create some other resources such as ReplicaSet and Pods.

 ![Checkpoint #0](imgs/workshop-1.png "Checkpoint #0")